Last occurred: Thursday, February 8 at 6:30 pm

-Presenters: Kathleen Ash-Milby, Robert Cozzolino, G. Peter Jemison & Jill Ahlberg Yohe
+Presenters: Kathleen Ash-Milby, Robert Cozzolino, Tom Jones & Jill Ahlberg Yohe

 Why are American art and Native American art separated in museums and not taught together?
 How would their entwined history and legacy be better understood if placed side by side?
 What challenges or cultural issues provide arguments in favor of keeping them distinct?
 Faced with these questions, Mia’s curators have started collaborations in the galleries that seek points of common ground.
 In the process, they have engaged contemporary Native American artists for perspectives on the past.